payneteasy/dengisend-android-transfer-api/README.md

  - [TransferStatusResponse](docs/TransferStatusResponse.md)

-## Documentation for Authorization

-All endpoints do not require authorization.
-Authentication schemes defined for the API:

 ## Recommendation

 It's recommended to create an instance of `ApiClient` per thread in a multithreaded environment to avoid any potential issues.

-## Author